Interviews

 Can you take us on a journey describing what your workday looks like?

 My schedule largely depends on how we organize communication cadence with customers.
-Mornings are typically reserved for meetings with Europe, Middle East, and Asian teams, while the shit end I spend with the US customers and cross-functional partners.
+Mornings are typically reserved for meetings with Europe, Middle East, and Asian teams, while the shift end I spend with the US customers and cross-functional partners.

 Once I’m done with my morning calls, I move to tasks and start what I call a “clean up.”
 If it takes less than 5 minutes to address something, respond, or catch up on an update, I do it right away so I can focus on more complex tasks later in the day.
 Addressing less time-consuming or urgent matters as I start my day minimizes the noise and distraction for me.